Journalists criticize White House’s lack of transparency on Trump’s health and whereabouts

 Later in the broadcast, the network’s chief political correspondent, Dana Bash, took things one step further.
 “We don’t need a medical briefing from a Baghdad Bob,” she said, drawing a comparison to Muhammad Saeed al-Sahhaf, who provided daily, propagandistic news briefings on behalf of Saddam Hussein’s government during the Iraq War.

-“He had the facts,” Fox News correspondent Trace Gallagher said on the network.
+“He had the facts,” Fox News correspondent Trace Gallagher said on his network.
 “He just chose not to share them.”